apache/incubator-kie-kogito-operator/README.md

 For more information about Infinispan Operator, please see [their official documentation](https://infinispan.org/infinispan-operator/master/documentation/asciidoc/titles/operator.html).

-**Note:** *Sometimes the OperatorHub will install DataGrid operator instead of Infinispan when installing Kogito Operator.
+**Note:** *Sometimes the [OperatorHub will install DataGrid operator instead of Infinispan](https://github.com/operator-framework/operator-lifecycle-manager/issues/1158) when installing Kogito Operator.
 If this happens, please uninstall DataGrid and install Infinispan manually since they are not compatible*

-### Kogito Services
+### Infinispan for Kogito Services

 If your Kogito Service depends on the [persistence add-on](https://github.com/kiegroup/kogito-runtimes/wiki/Persistence), Kogito Operator installs Infinispan and inject the connection properties as environment variables into the service.